nom-com/CuttingBoard-backend/README.md

 ```

 a successful response will return a status code 201, and a response body with the recipe details.
 (See GET /recipe for an example of what the output would look like).

+> PUT /recipe/{id}

+A request to this endpoint will update a recipe with new values.
+The request body should look identical to that of the POST request, and all values must be included in order to update.

+All values can be changed, and new ingredients and steps can be added.
+(At this point steps and ingredients cannot be deleted through this endpoint);

+A successful request will return a 200 status code with the updated data in the respinse body (also identical to the POST response.)

+> DELETE /recipe/{id}

+A request to this endpoint will delete the recipe associated with the provided id value.
+This will also delete all instructions and amounts associated with this recipe, as well as favorites listings.

+A successful response will return a status code 204.

 ## Shopping List Endpoints
 >POST /shoppinglist